-- Turn "ON" the windlass power; - if you have chain at the end of your anchor line, set the chain latch; - wrap three (3) to four (4) turns of the anchor line around the capstan in a CLOCKWISE direction; - · keep a small amount of pressure on the line; and, - step on the foot switch to activate the windlass.
+- Turn "ON" the windlass power.
+1) Main power on the "Main Supply Panel" and 2) Switch power on the "D.C.
+Distribution Panel"; - if you have chain at the end of your anchor line, set the chain latch; - wrap three (3) to four (4) turns of the anchor line around the capstan in a CLOCKWISE direction; - keep a small amount of pressure on the line; and, - step on the foot switch to activate the windlass.